(con't from Part I)

 Many would be surprised and astonished by the versatility the pipe organ offers, but they simply don't hear it enough, if at all.

-Congregations don't mind the pipe organ one bit; the disdain for the organ has come more from musical and pastoral leadership in churches.
+Congregations don't mind the pipe organ one bit; the disdain for and lack of knowledge about the organ has come more from musical and pastoral leadership in churches.

-We have pastoral leaders who advocate getting rid of anything that looks like traditional church; slowly, they may be seeing the error of their thinking, that worship is not about entertainment; that it's not about creating a performance or stage atmosphere where the audience in the pews has to be treated to a pleasurable experience each and every moment.
+We have pastoral leaders who advocate getting rid of anything that looks like traditional church; slowly, they may be seeing the error of their thinking, that worship is not about pleasing the masses; that it's not about creating a performance or stage atmosphere where the audience in the pews has to be treated to a pleasurable experience each and every moment.

-The lack of musicians knowing how to correctly "play" the organ is another problem; all too often, it's the same stops all the time for everything; they bang on the piano and play the same way on the organ; when that's all there is, it isn't fair to the congregation, the clergy, the liturgy, or the instrument.
+The lack of musicians knowing how to correctly play the organ is another problem; we find young people who don't know any better coming at it like a piano -- the same manual and same stops all the time for everything, no pedal, and keys banged to get a louder sound; when that's all there is, it isn't fair to the congregation, the clergy, the liturgy, or the instrument.

 Each pipe organ is nearly as unique as one of the members of the congregation it serves; the unique aspects of each instrument have been carefully designed to meet the needs of the congregants' singing and the space in which it will serve; a man made representation, if you will, for the body of believers.